carelvwyk/bitgo-docs/index.html.md

 Parameter | Type | Description
 --------- | ---- | -----------
-id | String | Hash of the transaction hex | String | Raw hex of the transaction date | DateTime | Date this transaction was first seen blockhash | String | Hash of the block, if this transaction has been confirmed height | Number | Height of the block this transaction was seen in confirmations | Number | Number of blocks this transaction has been part of the blockchain entries | Array | Consolidated entries of the transaction, taking into account net inputs/outputs
+id | string | Hash of the transaction hex | string | Raw hex of the transaction date | DateTime | Date this transaction was first seen blockhash | string | Hash of the block, if this transaction has been confirmed height | Number | Height of the block this transaction was seen in confirmations | Number | Number of blocks this transaction has been part of the blockchain entries | Array | Consolidated entries of the transaction, taking into account net inputs/outputs